Chapter 4 Understanding pVACtools outputs

 In pVACseq, for each variant, all neoantigen candidates meeting the --aggregate-inclusion-threshold are evaluated as follows:

-• Of the remaining entries, pick the ones with a variant transcript having a Transcript Support Level <= --maximum-transcript-support-level.
+• Of the remaining candidates, pick the ones with a variant transcript that have a protein_coding Biotype

 The chosen entry determines the best neoantigen candidate and the best transcript coding for it.